 Residents met at Matunga to discuss the potential hazards of BMC’s plan to enable WiFi across the city.
-At a meeting held on Sunday, residents from across the city raised concerns over radiation levels that are likely to be emitted once the civic body’s ambitious WiFi plan comes into place.

 The meeting was held in Matunga’s Amulakh Amichand School, and attended by residents from the neighbouring suburbs.